-- Early identification of enrollees who have special needs. - Assessment of enrollee's risk factors. - Development of an integrated plan of care, including prioritized goals, that considers the member's and caregiver's goals, preference and desired level of involvement in the plan of care and within concert with the Primary Care Provider (PCP), and managing providers. - Identification of barriers to meeting goals or complying with the plan of care. - Application of appropriate interventions to remove barriers to meeting goals included in the plan of care. - Active coordination of care linking enrollees to providers, medical services, residential, social and other support services where needed.
+- Early identification of members who have special needs. - Assessment of member's risk factors. - Development of an integrated plan of care in coordination with the Primary Care Provider (PCP) and other managing providers, that considers the member's and caregiver's goals, preference and desired level of involvement in the plan of care. - Identification of barriers to meeting goals or complying with the plan of care. - Application of appropriate interventions to remove barriers to meeting goals included in the plan of care. - Active coordination of care linking enrollees to providers, medical services, residential, social and other support services where needed. - Continuity and coordination of care. - Development of a schedule for follow-up and communication, ongoing monitoring, and documentation of all service coordination activities. - A process to assess member's progress against the plan of care and revision of the plan of care as required by changes in the member's condition. - Development and communication of member self-management plans.

-- Continuity and coordination of care. - Development of a schedule for follow-up and communication, ongoing monitoring, and documentation of all service coordination activities. - A process to assess enrollees' progress against the plan of care and revision of the plan of care as required by the enrollee's changing condition. - Development and communication of enrollee self-management plans. - Addressing the enrollee's right to decline participation in the service coordination program or disenrollment at any time. - Accommodating the specific cultural and linguistic needs of all enrollees. - Conducting all service coordination procedures in compliance with HIPAA and state law. - Member's completion of mandatory telephonic or face-to-face contacts.
+- Addressing the member's right to decline participation in the service coordination program or disenrollment at any time. - Accommodating the specific cultural and linguistic needs of all members. - Conducting all service coordination procedures in compliance with HIPAA and state law. - Completing mandatory telephonic or face-to-face contacts with members.